Great Hanoi Rat Massacre: First attempts to control the rat population

 The people hired to hunt the rats in the sewers began getting displeased with their situation.
 They saw their complex and dangerous working environment surrounded by all kinds of waste, human excrement, uncleanliness, and having to deal with dangerous animals like snakes and centipedes, while they were paid very little for their work relative to the effort they invested.
 In July 1902, Dr. Serez reported to his superiors that he was having problems with the locals during the rat eradication campaign, as they started to go on strike demanding to have their wages increased.
 The VNEconomics Academy of Blockchain and Cryptocurrencies reports that Professor Nguyễn Văn Tuấn claimed that by 1904, the authorities increased the commission for every rat killed to 4 cents.
 Nguyễn Văn Tuấn further noted that during the campaign a total of 55,000,000 rats were reported as being killed.

 While the French colonial empire saw itself as a modern technocratic administration and administered its colonies based on rigid record-keeping and statistics as well as a vast collection of data, the data collected by the technocrats was often unreliable.
 All data collected by the French such as the city's population figures, the number of plague cases to the daily count of dead rats were just best guesses.
-So the number of reported rats killed likely didn't reflect the actual number of rats that were killed.
+The number of reported rats killed likely did not reflect the actual number of rats that were killed.

 As the Quartier Européen was usually seen as the "civilised part of Hanoi" with its clean neighbourhoods, this hunt had also had perceived negative social effects for its residents.
 According to a report from the Resident-Superior of Tonkin on June 9 to the Government-General of French Indochina, the French population kept running into indigenous rat-catchers arising from the Quartier Européen's numerous manhole covers completely covered in filth and carrying hundreds of bloody dead rats and a foul odour, which caused many of them to complain about these activities.